Skip to content

 🍽️

-Eating in tourist-trap restaurants near the Cathedral
+Eating near the Cathedral

 The blocks immediately around La Seu are filled with overpriced, poor-quality restaurants targeting cruise ship day-trippers.
 Walk 5 minutes inland to Santa Catalina, La Lonja, or Sant Pere neighbourhoods for authentic Mallorcan food at honest prices.